-I published a new pre-print where I briefly review the scientific literature on fake news published up to 2020.
+A new paper briefly reviewing the scientific literature on fake news published up to 2020 is online on First Monday.
 You can read it here: Four Years of Fake News.
 A Quantitative Analysis of the Scientific Literature

 Introduction: Since 2016, “fake news” has been the main buzzword for online misinformation and disinformation.
 This term has been widely used and discussed by scholars, leading to hundreds of publications in a few years.
 This report provides a quantitative analysis of the scientific literature on the topic published up to 2020.